FACTS ABOUT PHARMACOLOGY SOCIETY

 Message from the President

-Pharmacological Society was founded in 1974.
-Till now there are twelve presidents who have contributed their effort for the development and sustainable success of the society.
+Pharmacology Society was founded in 1974.
+Till now there are thirteen presidents who have contributed their effort for the development and sustainable success of the society.

 Generally, pharmacologists should be involved in teaching, research and service in clinical pharmacology.
 At first the Pharmacologists are trained locally as well as abroad as pharmacologists mainly involved in biomedical science, so that their contribution also mainly involved in teaching and research.
 Now the Pharmacologists are being trained to pursue their career as clinical Pharmacologist to fulfill the health care needs especially for evaluation of quality, safety and efficacy of drugs, promotion of rational use of medicines according to therapeutic guidelines based on scientific evidence and prevention of drug related problems for patient safety.
 The aim of our society is to be a leading organization to generate highly qualified and committed pharmacologists to undertake continuing professional development for the health care services.